dsccommunity/HyperVDsc/source/DSCResources/DSC_VMHardDiskDrive/README.md

 Manages VHD(X)s attached to a Hyper-V virtual machine.

-When ControllerNumber or ControllerLocation is not provided, the same logic as Set-VMHardDiskDrive cmdlet is used.
+When parameter `ControllerNumber` or `ControllerLocation` is not provided, the same logic as `Set-VMHardDiskDrive` command is used.

 ## Requirements